avi413/real-estate/README.md

 Page map:\
 -Loads map with Israel coordinates by default\
 -Contains change of coordinates according to map movement\
--Changes the focus of the map according to the data entered\
+-Changes the focus of the map according to the data entered

 Technologies I used:\
 React.js\
-git pages\
+github pages\
 heruku demo db